The year was 1953 and Dwight D. Eisenhower was inaugurated as the 34th President of the US.

 Don’t forget about your teeth!
 Poor dental health can contribute to serious health issues like diabetes and coronary heart disease.

 With seven months to go, you can start checking out dental plans designed specifically for Americans 65 and over.
-Blue Cross NC offers Dental Blue for Individuals in all 100 counties of North Carolina.
+Blue Cross NC offers Dental Blue for Seniors in all 100 counties of North Carolina.

 You’re halfway through the year-long countdown to your 65th birthday and now that you’ve considered your options for a Medicare Supplement plan, you can sign up for one.